 The Giving Garden Breaks Record!

 The Giving Garden, Carrollton’s first community garden, is proud to announce that it broke the 3,200 lb. milestone in donations for 2017!
 This has been our best growing year EVER and there’s still another month left!
 Since January, we have donated over SIX TONS of organic fruit, vegetables, and herbs to Christian Community Action and AUMC Food Share so that everyone in our community may enjoy good nutrition.
 Just this year alone, we have donated A WHOLE TON of produce!
 And yes, plants actually grow in this hot Texas summer heat!
-A big “Thank You” to our gardeners, our many volunteers, and everyone who has helped to support the garden over the years!
+A big “Thank You” to our gardeners, volunteers, and everyone who has helped to support the garden over the years!

 For more information about the garden, visit: www.givinggardenofcarrollton.org